 Richard Bebb tells me that he had lunch at the Garrick Club (sub: £900 p.a.) with Dominic and his proposer just before Dominic joined some three years ago, since when he has not been seen.

 Chaired a second Gala Joys programme at the Shaw.
 Packed house.
 The turns were all fine but the mix didn't seem to work as well as before.
 Hot night and problems with audibility.
 I started the second half with a cod Bingo routine, 'assisted' by Violetta and Josephine Gordon.
 It was very hard work and seemed to work though I'm not sure it was worth the time and effort.
 But at least it got Chou and Jo on stage.
-Andrew Faulkner accompanied and the performers were Sheila Bernette, Rosie Ashe, Peter John, Peter Sutherland, Doreen Hermitage, Michael Kirk (director), Gemma Page, Julia Sutton, Norma Dunbar, Jan Hunt, Philip Day, and Alan Curtis who made a wickedly witty reference to the celebrated occasion when Mr & Mrs Le Foe came to blows in the wings of the Players' during an interval and Mrs Le Foe had to be escorted off the premises by uniformed police.
+Andrew Faulkner accompanied and the performers were Sheila Bernette, Rosie Ashe, Peter John, Peter Sutherland, Doreen Hermitage, Michael Kirk (director), Gemma Page, Julia Sutton, Norma Dunbar, Jan Hunt, Philip Day, and Alan Curtis who made a wickedly witty reference to the celebrated occasion when Mr & Mrs Le Foe came to blows in the wings of the Players' Theatre and Mrs Le Foe had to be escorted off the premises by uniformed police.

 JD tells me that Dominic has sold all the old Players’ seating to the Hackney Empire for use in the Bullion Room.
 You have to laugh at the old boy's chutzpah.